officeclown/AOOcompatch/README.md

   - `[GAMEMODE]` can be `gangland`, `hunterhunted`, `bethebatman`, or `bethevillain`

 - To join, press `F10` and type `start 127.0.0.1`
   - This can be input before the host's game is up to join as soon as possible.
+It can also be input well after to join or rejoin mid-game.

 ## Useful Commands
 #### Host Only